Debt Collection – 4 Tips to Effective Debt Collection

 4. Obtain sufficient information from potential clients

-Every client is a debtor during the time which elapses between the delivery of an invoice and the remittance of payment.
+Every client is a debtor during the time that elapses between the delivery of an invoice and the remittance of payment.
 It is therefore critical that enough information be gleaned from each and every prospective client to ensure that effective recovery can take place if the working relationship takes a turn for the worse.
-Many a crestfallen creditor have bemoaned their difficulties in making a recovery due to insufficient information being obtained from debtor before conducting business.
+Many a crestfallen creditor has bemoaned their difficulties in making a recovery due to insufficient information being obtained from the debtor before conducting business.

 The amount of information required may differ from industry to industry, but some details are critical regardless of the nature of the industry.
 A few examples are: